Cosigner responsibilities

 What if the student dies or becomes disabled?

-If a student dies or becomes permanently and totally disabled, we’ll waive all remaining payments on their Sallie Mae student loan.
+If a student dies or becomes permanently and totally disabled and is no longer able to work, their Sallie Mae student loan may be eligible to have all remaining payments waived.
 Call us at 800-472-5543.

 Is being a cosigner a long-term commitment?